 Hence, obesity may affect the heart through its influence on known risk factors such as dyslipidemia, hypertension, glucose intolerance, inflammatory markers, and obstructive sleep apnea/ hypoventilation.

 Being seriously overweight is not caused by one single factor.
-There are a number of things that may interact and contribute to one becoming morbidly obese, including the following:
+There are a number of root causes and factors that may interact and contribute to one becoming obese, including the following:

 - High-Carb/High-Fat /High-Calorie diets